pebe-espana/NXTpi/README.md

     >rosrun exomy auto-pilot
     the rover should now move in a square of 26cm
-    (4 x left turns followed by another square of 4 x right turns)
+    (4 x left turns followed by another square of 4 x right turns) after completed run stop the node with CTRL-C to get back to prompt

     note that keyboard.txt is in src/exomy/config folder! so the following will get you there